-The gray and metallic copper color combination is not one I would have put together…..ever.
-Until I happened upon it by accident.
+I have to say the gray and metallic copper color combination I used on this piece is not one I would have put together…..ever.
+I happened upon it by accident.
 It all started with Copper Spray Paint.

 The sewing cabinet came from the Nashville Flea Market.
 It has been sitting in the workshop since March of 2015.
 About time for the makeover.

 The top was rough and the sides also had areas where a bit of the veneer was missing.
 Not a lot so I didn’t worry about it.
 I just painted over it.
 And no distressing.
 Can you believe that?